macro6461/js-mid-module-project-web-080717/README.md

 ### The Problem

 Your goal is to recreate a super simplified version of one of your favorite websites.
-You'll be using the API provided by the backend, and your new found Javascript, jQuery and AJAX skills to create the front end.
+There will be no peristence in your application, you will use your JS and AJAX skills to write code that runs on the client.
+To work with real and intersting data you will retrieve data from a third party API.
+A term you may hear developers use is that your client-app will _consume_ the data (i.e the JSON) returned from the API.

 Your final product will be just some HTML and Javascript!